What are the Benefits of Change Management for Your Projects?

 • Execute the suggested approaches for a defined period.

-• Afterward, perform a post-mortem on these approaches to identify what did not work.
+• Afterward, perform a post-mortem evaluation on these approaches to identify what did not work.

 Project Management Guide REP